JelanieStarks/Couples-To-do-list-SPA/README.md

 - Cross-compiling Windows installers from Linux requires Wine.
 On Ubuntu:
   - `sudo apt-get update && sudo apt-get install -y wine64` (optional if building Windows on Windows CI)
+  - In headless containers, Wine may not be able to run GUI-dependent tools.
+Prefer the provided GitHub Actions workflow (Windows runner) for reliable .exe builds.
 - Place platform icons in `build/`:
   - `build/icon.ico` (Windows), `build/icon.icns` (macOS), `build/icon.png` (Linux)
 - Electron loads `dist/index.html` in production.
 Vite is configured with `base: './'` for file:// compatibility.